 Horse riding can be safe for people whose seizures are well controlled, or who always have a long enough warning before a seizure.
 If your seizures are not well controlled and could cause you to fall off the horse, you may still be able to ride.
 However, you would need to be closely supervised by someone walking alongside the horse.

 There is no reason why you shouldn’t use these.
-However, if your seizures are not well controlled, you could have someone with you who would know how to help you, if you have a seizure.
+However, if your seizures are not well controlled, you should have someone with you who would know how to help you, if you have a seizure.

 If you have seizures, it would be best to ask your doctor for advice before practising martial arts.
 Whatever type of martial art you choose, you should make sure that the people in charge know about your epilepsy and what to do if you have a seizure.